Our Board of Trustees

 • To review staffing issues ie; pay and conditions, performance related pay, retention; professional development; job descriptions; annual leave etc.

-• Continue traditional project fundraising events ie; Christmas and Easter Fayres, Plant Sales, Bric-a-Brac Sales, Raffles,
+Aims: Continue traditional project fundraising events ie; Christmas and Easter Fayres, Plant Sales, Bric-a-Brac Sales, Raffles.
+And develop other forms of fundraising eg; Car-boot sales, ebay sales, recipe book, evening meal event and any other suggestions.

 • Develop other ties with the local community ie; presence at School’s or Church’s events.